 Interest on Lawyers' Trust Accounts (IOLTA)

-Interest on lawyer's trust accounts (IOLTA) is a program in some states.
-IOLTA allows the state to use interest that is earned on nominal and short-term client deposits to fund non-profit agencies that provide legal services to the poor.
-Interest earned on IOLTA accounts is not subject to income tax.
+Interest on lawyer's trust accounts (IOLTA) programs are in place in all states in the U.S. IOLTA allows the state to use interest that is earned on nominal and short-term client deposits to fund non-profit agencies that provide legal services to the poor.
+As stated on IOLTA.org: